Fairview Court, MWI

 8am to 5pm Monday to Friday and by appointment

-The Learning Disability Programme has its administrative base at the Mid-Atlantic Wellness Institute, although many of the services are provided in the community.
+BHB’s Intellectual Disability Programme (formerly the Learning Disability Programme) has its administrative base at the Mid-Atlantic Wellness Institute, although many of the services are provided in the community.

 Two of the group homes have been adapted to enable people who use wheelchairs to be supported with dignity while maximising their independence.
-One of the properties belongs to BHB, but the other homes are rented on the open market or from Project 100, a charitable organisation established to purchase and adapt suitable houses.
+One of the 14 properties belongs to BHB, but the other homes are rented on the open market or from Project 100, a charitable organisation established to purchase and adapt suitable houses.

 New Dimensions Day Programme

-New Dimensions empowers and supports all service users in their quest to reach their full potential in an inclusive, diverse and creative environment.
-Service users are encouraged to excel in many different areas, such as arts and crafts, bowling, cricket, fishing, spirituality, exercise, work skills and visiting places of interest in the community.
+The New Dimensions Day Programme provides an array of services for up to 25 clients who attend from our group homes.
+The programme aims to empower and support all clients in their quest to reach their full potential in an inclusive, diverse and creative environment.
+Clients are encouraged to excel in many different areas, such as arts and crafts, bowling, cricket, fishing, spirituality, exercise, work skills and visiting places of interest in the community.

-Community Support Team
+Community Intellectual Disabilities Team